wendyverdonk93/docs/content/api/orders/discount-unit-price.md

 ---
-weight: 352
+weight: 215
-meta_title: "API Reference - Discount added as unit price - MultiSafepay Docs"
+meta_title: "API Reference - Discount with unit price - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
+aliases:
+    - /api/#unit-price-discounts
 ---
 {{< description >}}
-## Unit price discounts
+### Discount with unit price
 For [post-payment methods](/payments/methods/billing-suite/), add discounts as a unit price.
+The example request is for a 20% discount on all unit prices.

 No negative order rule is created, which avoids the refund conflict that can arise if you add discounts as separate discount rules or order rules.
 {{% /description %}}

 {{< code-block >}}
-> Example with 20% discount calculated in all unit prices:
+> POST /orders
 ```json
 {
     "type": "redirect",